quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 ## Find

-Now that Go has generics, combining them with higher-order-functions, we can reduce a lot of boilerplate code within our projects.
+Now that Go has generics, combining them with higher-order-functions, we can reduce a lot of boilerplate code within our projects, to help our systems be easier to understand and manage.

 No longer do you need to write specific `Find` functions for each type of collection you want to search, instead re-use or write a `Find` function.
 If you understood the `Reduce` function above, writing a `Find` function will be trivial.